-Queen of Peace is a large school where the staff endeavours to generate a strong sense of community and provide a high quality, catholic education for the students.
+Queen of Peace is a large school where the staff endeavour to generate a strong sense of community and provide a high quality, catholic education for the students.

 Religious Education Overview